omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 In charts using Matplotlib, the whole range of its functionality is available:

 - Arbitrary plots can be drawn (heatmaps, violin plots, geographical maps, 3D curves, etc.)
-- Advanced functionality like mouse event handlers, graphical effects, animations, and widgets, all works
+- Advanced functionality like mouse event handlers, graphical effects, animations, and widgets all work
 - It's also possible to just add small customizations, like annotations
 - Any extension library on top of Matplotlib can be used, such as: *seaborn*, *ggplot*, *holoviews*, *plotnine*, *cartopy*, *geoplot*
 - The built-in plotting capability of Pandas DataFrames (under ``df.plot``) works too